History Files

 AD 1939 - Present Day

-The modern Balkan republic of Albania borders the Adriatic Sea in Southern Europe.
+The modern Balkan republic of Albania and its population of Albanians (or Albinoi) borders the Adriatic Sea in Southern Europe.
 Its mountainous territory is small, as is its population of about 3.2 million, whilst the country's capital is Tirana.
 The republic is bordered by Montenegro and the republic of Kosovo to the north, North Macedonia to the east, and Greece to the south, while the heel of Italy lies a short distance to the west.

-The country's former kings, who came from the House of Wied and commanded the country's 'Second Kingdom' between 1914-1925, still claim the throne.
-They are shown below in black text with a shaded background.
+The country's former kings, who came from the House of Wied and commanded the country's 'Second Kingdom' between 1914-1925, continued to claim the throne.
+They are shown below with a shaded background.
 The non-regal House of Zogu also retains its own claim to the title - thanks to its leading role in the creation of the 'Third Kingdom' of 1928-1939 - and its principal members remained in exile until the start of the twenty-first century.
 Claimants from this house are shown in green on a shaded background.

 Mostar Bridge, Bosnia and Herzegovina, by Sofia Adventures

-(Information by Peter Kessler and the John De Cleene Archive, with additional information from European Dictatorships: A Comparative History of the Twentieth Century, Gerhard Besier & Katarzyna Stokłosa, from Denkschrift über Albanien, Wilhelm zu Wied (Berlin, 1917, in German), from Leopold Kammerhofer, Elisabeth Springer (Archiv und Forschung: Oldenbourg Wissenschaftsverlag, 1993, in German), and from External Links: CIA World Factbook (content no longer available there, but can be found on Grades Fixer), and Albania under Prince Wied, and BBC Country Profiles, and the official Albania website, and Albania earthquake (The Guardian), and The Albanian Royal Court.)
+(Information by Peter Kessler and the John De Cleene Archive, with additional information from European Dictatorships: A Comparative History of the Twentieth Century, Gerhard Besier & Katarzyna Stokłosa, from Denkschrift über Albanien, Wilhelm zu Wied (Berlin, 1917, in German), from Leopold Kammerhofer, Elisabeth Springer (Archiv und Forschung: Oldenbourg Wissenschaftsverlag, 1993, in German), and from External Links: CIA World Factbook (content no longer available there, but can be found on Grades Fixer), and Albania under Prince Wied, and BBC Country Profiles, and the official Albania website, and Albania earthquake (The Guardian), and The Albanian Royal Court, and Albania’s former leader stripped of immunity (The Guardian).)

 1939 - 1961